Sagitta: Characteristics

-Notable features
+Features

 Stars

 Celestial cartographer Johann Bayer gave Bayer designations to eight stars, labelling them Alpha to Theta.
 English astronomer John Flamsteed added the letters x, mistaken as Chi (χ), y and z to 13, 14, and 15 Sagittae in his Catalogus Britannicus.
 All three were dropped by later astronomers John Bevis and Francis Baily.

 Bright stars

 Ptolemy saw the constellation's brightest star Gamma Sagittae as marking the arrow's head, while Bayer saw Gamma, Eta, and Theta as depicting the arrow's shaft.
 Gamma Sagittae is a red giant of spectral type M0 III, and magnitude 3.47.
 It lies at a distance of 258±4 light-years from Earth.
 With around 90% of the Sun's mass, it has a radius 54 times that of the Sun and is 575 times as bright.
 It is most likely on the red-giant branch of its evolutionary lifespan, having exhausted its core hydrogen and now burning it in a surrounding shell.

 Delta Sagittae is the second-brightest star in the constellation and is a binary.
 Delta and Zeta depicted the spike according to Bayer.
 The Delta Sagittae system is composed of a red supergiant of spectral type M2 II that has 3.9 times the Sun's mass and 152 times its radius and a blue-white B9.5V main sequence star that is 2.9 times as massive as the Sun.
 The two orbit each other every ten years.
 Zeta Sagittae is a triple star system, approximately 326 light-years from Earth.
 The primary and secondary are A-type stars.